mr2527/pop_OS-win10-KVM-setup/README.md

  2. Turn off USB/PCI sleep in windows power management under advanced settings
  3. Turn off Power Saving modes in power management settings

-**NOTE: I did find that turning off the USB power management settings actually helped me USB device pass throughs from turning off and disconnecting from the VM.
+**NOTE: I did find that turning off the USB power management settings actually helped my USB device pass throughs from turning off and disconnecting from the VM.
 Worked great and I have not had a single problem since.**